Top-Rated Divorce Lawyer in Riverside, CA

 Advantages of an Uncontested Divorce in Riverside

 Uncontested divorces are advantageous to spouses who wish to save time and money.
 They reduce the hassle of divorce proceedings.
-An uncontested divorce is much less stressful to both parties and generally concludes quicker than contested divorces because the parties agree to the terms of the most important issues, such as property distribution and child custody.
+An uncontested divorce is much less stressful to both parties and generally concludes quicker than contested divorces because the parties agree to the terms of the most important family law matters, such as property distribution and child custody.
 When spouses agree to these terms, they can avoid appearances in court and having the court make decisions for them.

 In a contested divorce, spouses disagree on one or more matters and cannot reach a compromise.
 Ultimately, they work against each other in court and leave the final decisions to the judge.
 Contested divorces are more emotionally troublesome to spouses and their children.
 When significant marital assets or heavily disputed child custody battles ensue, it can take years to conclude.

 In a contested divorce, the court may issue temporary orders on matters involving: